aboutbits/java-checkstyle-config/readme.md

 Add a new checkstyle configuration and select the `target/checkstyle-checker.xml` file.
 Set the property `org.checkstyle.sun.suppressionfilter.config` to `checkstyle-suppressions.xml`

+## Build & Publish

+To build and publish the chart, visit the GitHub Actions page of the repository and trigger the workflow "Release Package" manually.

 ## Information

 About Bits is a company based in South Tyrol, Italy.
 You can find more information about us on [our website](https://aboutbits.it).